Algorithmic aspects of rotor-routing and the notion of linear equivalence: Linear equivalence

 This is a DRC equivalence class of degree one.
 A configuration $(\mathbf{0}_G,\varrho)\in C$ is $\overrightarrow{rw}$-good if and only if $(\mathbf{1}_r,\varrho)\in C+\mathbf{1}_r$ is a unicycle with $\varrho(r)=\overrightarrow{rw}$.
 Thus, it is enough to show, that in each DRC equivalence class of degree one, there is exactly one unicycle $(\mathbf{1}_r,\varrho)$ where $\varrho(r)=\overrightarrow{rw}$.

 By Lemma \ref{lem::van_rekurrens}, there exists a recurrent element in each DRC equivalence class of degree one, which is a unicycle by Corollary \ref{cor::rec_deg_one=unicycle}.
 If we run the rotor-router process from this unicycle until it returns to the initial position, each vertex $v$ is visited $d^+(v)$ times by the chip.
-Therefore, the chip reaches $r$ $d^+(r)$ times, and during these visits, the rotor turns around.
+Therefore, $r$ is reached by the chip $d^+(r)$ times, and during these visits, the rotor at $r$ turns around.
 Hence there will be a moment, when the chip is at $r$, and the rotor at $r$ is $\overrightarrow{rw}$.
-As the rotor-router process takes unicycles to unicycles \cite[Lemma 3.3]{Holroyd08}, this is going to be a unicycle of the form $(\mathbf{1}_r,\varrho)$.
+As the rotor-router process takes unicycles to unicycles \cite[Lemma 3.3]{Holroyd08}, this is going to be a unicycle of the form $(\mathbf{1}_r,\varrho)$ where $\varrho(r)=\overrightarrow{rw}$.